rafayethossain/rafayethossain.github.io/_posts/2018-08-05-Introduction-to-Software-Testing.md

 *   **Performance Testing:** [JMeter](https://jmeter.apache.org/), [LoadRunner](https://www.microfocus.com/en-us/products/loadrunner-professional/overview)

 ### Frequently Asked Questions (FAQ)

+Here are some common questions beginners often have about software testing:

 **Q1: What is the difference between Quality Assurance (QA), Quality Control (QC), and Testing?**
 *   **QA (Quality Assurance)** is a proactive process focused on preventing defects by improving development processes.